1Password/scim-examples/kubernetes/README.md

 ## Before you begin

-Before you begin, read the [Preparation Guide](/PREPARATION.md) document at the root of this repository.
+Before you begin, familiarize yourself with [PREPARATION.md](/PREPARATION.md) and complete the necessary steps there.

 ### In this folder